stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 `Engine` object is less stable than `Tp.BaseDevice`, but it is nevertheless useful.

-- `engine.ownTier`: the currently running tier of ThingEngine, ie `cloud` or `phone`
+- `engine.ownTier`: the currently running tier of ThingSystem, ie `cloud` or `phone`
 - `engine.devices`: the devices database
 - `engine.platform`: the Platform API
 - `engine.thingpedia`: APIs to query the Thingpedia website

 #### The Platform API

-Anywhere in ThingEngine code you will be able to access the Platform API through the `engine.platform` property.
+Anywhere in ThingSystem code you will be able to access the Platform API through the `engine.platform` property.

 Most of the API is for internal use only, but you might find the following useful: